bmershon/purgatorio/README.md

 Why would I be drinking while writing a paper?
 Consider that it was about Dante Alighieri's *Purgatorio*, which is not nearly as entertaining nor as engaging as *Inferno* (though it is less tortuous than reading *Paradiso*).
 I thoroughly enjoyed writing the previous two papers, but this paper was uninspired and I didn't quite know what to do with myself.
 The beer was to allow my hands to type without reaching for the backspace button.

-Whichever grad student it was that read my paper chose to give it an *A*, probably for my cheeky closing sentence.
+Whichever grad student it was that read my paper chose to give it an *A*, probably for my cheeky closing sentence and willigness to disagree with Hollander.